 All of this amusingly handled, although in the end Tucker and Dale vs Evil reveals itself as a one-joke film.
 There is never much more to it beyond the constant series of accidents combined with comic reversals and misunderstandings.
 There is a certain goofy stupidity to watching everything play out that gives the film a likeable amusement, although it is never one that I would say rises to riotous heights.
 The film’s one find is Canadian comedy actor Tyler Labine who plays Dale, a role that could easily have become a dim-witted comic caricature, with a gauche innocence that develops a likeable adorableness that any mother would want to adopt.

-Eli Craig subsequently directed the tv pilot of Zombieland (2013) and is next set to make the Antichrist comedy Little Evil (2017).
+Eli Craig subsequently directed the tv pilot of Zombieland (2013) and the Antichrist comedy Little Evil (2017).